 Arts can boost, diversify small-town economies

-A two day training this fall will show civic leaders, artists, elected officials, entrepreneurs, business owners and others how the arts can play a role in community and economic development.
+COLUMBIA, Mo. – A two-day training this fall will show civic leaders, artists, elected officials, entrepreneurs, business owners and others how the arts can play a role in community and economic development.

-"Community Development Academy (CDA) Explores: Arts and Economic Development", Sept.
-26 through Sept.
-27, in Excelsior Springs, MO, will look at the arts as a strategy for boosting and diversifying the economy in small town and rural communities, says Lee Ann Woolery, community arts specialist for MU Extension.
+"Community Development Academy Explores: Arts & Economic Development," Sept.
+26-27 in Excelsior Springs, Mo., will look at the arts as a strategy for boosting and diversifying the economy in small towns and rural communities, says Lee Ann Woolery, community arts specialist for University of Missouri Extension.

 "Top challenges for many small communities are a struggling economy and lack of employment growth.
-It has been shown that arts, culture and the humanities can help address these issues by diversifying economies, retraining the populace, creating sustainable small businesses, attracting tourism, visitors and investment ad improving quality of life," Woolery says.
+It has been shown that arts, culture and the humanities can help address these issues by diversifying economies, retraining the populace, creating sustainable small businesses, attracting tourism, visitors and investment, and improving quality of life," Woolery says.

 Keynote speaker Tracy Taft, executive director of the International Sonoran Desert Alliance, will talk about how the nonprofit partnership spearheaded an arts-based community and economic development strategy for Ajo, an unincorporated former mining town near the Mexican border.
 This included converting buildings in the historic downtown for affordable artisan housing, a conference facility, studios and retail space.

 Sessions will look at such topics as using data to identify needs and opportunities within a community; retaining and attracting businesses; diversifying the economy; and drawing tourists through cultural heritage and the arts.
 A hands-on session will look at identifying and developing assets to build on a community's existing strengths.